slingr-stack/platform-ui-standards/content/posts/objetivos.md

 # UX Guide for Developers
 ![Slingr logo](https://platform-docs.slingr.io/images/vendor/slingr_blue.png)

-## **Objective**

-The main purpose of this guide is to establish and document recommendations and best practices for designing and evaluating our user-centered product (SLINGR).
-It serves as support for our Front-End developers, ensuring consistency across the platform, reducing errors, and simplifying development time.

-## **General Principles**

-It's essential to follow what we call "General Design Principles" to ensure that the application is efficient, intuitive, and pleasant for both users and end clients.
-These principles help maintain coherence and quality throughout the development process.
-Below are some of the most important principles:

-#### 1. **Consistency**
-Consistency is crucial for creating an intuitive user experience.
-Users should be able to anticipate system behavior based on previous interactions.
-Consistency applies on several levels:
-- **Visual:** Uniform use of colors, fonts, and styles for buttons, headers, containers, etc., across the application.
-- **Functional:** Predictable behavior of interactions, such as clicks, swipes, and taps.
-- **Terminology:** Consistent use of terms and messages throughout the application.

-**Example:** If a "Save" button is always on the right side in one section of the runtime, it should be on the right side in all sections.

-#### **2. Usability**
-Usability refers to how easy and efficient it is for users to achieve their goals within the application.
-Good design should facilitate a quick learning curve and minimize user errors.
-- **Intuition:** The application should be easy to learn without extensive training.
-- **Accessibility:** The design should consider all users.
-- **Feedback:** Provide clear indications of actions taken, such as confirmations or error messages.

-**Example:** A form with real-time validation that shows clear and specific error messages helps users complete tasks correctly.

-#### **3. Feedback and Visibility**
-Users should receive immediate feedback on their actions and should be able to see the system's current state.
-- **Immediate feedback:** Confirm actions, like button clicks, with visual or auditory cues.
-- **State visibility:** Display relevant system information, such as task progress or error notifications.

-**Example:** A progress bar showing the status of a download or update.

-#### **4. User-Centered Design**
-Developers should place users at the center of the design process, understanding their needs and behaviors.
-- **User research:** Conduct user testing and studies to understand the real needs of users.
-- **Iteration:** Continuously review and improve design based on user feedback.

-#### **5. Simplicity and Minimalism**
-Simplicity in design reduces the cognitive load on users and makes navigation easier.
-- **Remove the unnecessary:** Keep only essential elements and eliminate unnecessary complexity.
-- **Clarity:** Design clean and clear interfaces with a focus on primary tasks.

-**Example:** A home screen design with direct access to the most-used functions and minimal navigation.

-### _Importance of these Principles_

-Following these principles not only enhances the user experience but also:
-- **Fosters uniformity:** Facilitates collaboration between development and design teams.
-- **Reduces errors:** Minimizes user errors and frustration.
-- **Improves efficiency:** Increases user productivity and reduces support load.
-- **Increases user satisfaction:** Leads to greater adoption and retention of the application.

-# Visual Design Guidelines for Runtime

-## **Font**

-As the primary font in Slingr, we use *Open Sans* at 14px.
+## Objective

+The primary purpose of this guide is to establish and document recommendations and best practices for designing and evaluating SLINGR as a user-centered product.
+This guide supports our Front-End developers, ensuring consistency across the platform, reducing errors, and simplifying development time.

+---

+## General Principles

+Adhering to **General Design Principles** is essential to creating an efficient, intuitive, and enjoyable application for both users and end clients.
+These principles maintain coherence and quality throughout the development process.

+### 1. Consistency
+Consistency is key to an intuitive user experience, allowing users to anticipate system behavior based on previous interactions.
+Consistency should be applied across:

+- **Visual Elements**: Uniform use of colors, fonts, and styles for buttons, headers, containers, etc., throughout the application.
+- **Functional Interactions**: Predictable behaviors for clicks, swipes, and taps.
+- **Terminology**: Consistent language and messages across the application.

+*Example*: If a "Save" button is positioned on the right side in one section, it should be on the right side in all sections.

+### 2. Usability
+Usability measures how easily users can accomplish their goals within the application.
+Good design should facilitate quick learning and minimize errors.

+- **Intuition**: The application should be intuitive, requiring minimal training.
+- **Accessibility**: Design for all users, considering varying abilities.
+- **Feedback**: Provide clear feedback for actions taken, such as confirmations or error messages.

+*Example*: A form with real-time validation that shows clear and specific error messages to guide users.

+### 3. Feedback and Visibility
+Users should receive immediate feedback on their actions and see the system's current state.

+- **Immediate Feedback**: Confirm actions, like button clicks, with visual or auditory cues.
+- **State Visibility**: Display system information, such as task progress or error notifications.

+*Example*: A progress bar showing the status of a download or update.

+### 4. User-Centered Design
+Developers should prioritize users, understanding their needs and behaviors to create meaningful experiences.

+- **User Research**: Conduct testing and studies to understand real user needs.
+- **Iteration**: Continuously review and improve design based on user feedback.

+### 5. Simplicity and Minimalism
+A simple design reduces cognitive load and eases navigation.

+- **Remove the Unnecessary**: Retain only essential elements and avoid complexity.
+- **Clarity**: Focus on clean interfaces that emphasize primary tasks.

+*Example*: A home screen with direct access to frequently used functions and minimal navigation.

+### Importance of These Principles

+Following these principles not only enhances user experience but also:

+- **Fosters Uniformity**: Facilitates collaboration between development and design teams.
+- **Reduces Errors**: Minimizes user mistakes and frustration.
+- **Improves Efficiency**: Boosts productivity and reduces support load.
+- **Increases User Satisfaction**: Leads to higher adoption and retention.

+---

+## Visual Design Guidelines for Runtime

+### Font
+- **Primary Font**: The standard font for SLINGR is *Open Sans*, set at 14px for optimal readability.